Explore as a

 The Society often augments its advice and guidance with a range of communication resources intended to facilitate awareness and uptake by New Zealand communities and researchers, following publication.
 However, the impact of the Society’s projects will often be difficult to attribute and will be manifested over long time scales.
 The advice may also be an input into the processes of other users such as conferences and workshops, or resources for schools.
 This makes formal point-in-time evaluation difficult.

 The Society therefore takes a pragmatic approach, and collects data on website hits, document uploads, social media, conventional media mentions and Government/stakeholder referencing of the work, and monitors these trends over time.
 This complements a range of subjective feedback.
-This information informs Council and reporting to Government.
+This information informs reporting to Council and to Government.

-The Society may also choose to review deliberative advice processes, with input from panel members, Society staff and stakeholders, 6-12 months after completion subject to priorities and resource availability.
+The Society may also choose to review deliberative advice processes, with input from panel members, Society staff and stakeholders, 6–12 months after completion of a project, subject to priorities and resource availability.
 These reviews inform future deliberative panel processes.

 Return to top